 Harvard University - MA, Arts in Education 2016

-Christine is a Managing Director at Cushman & Wakefield.
-Since joining the firm in 2013, Christine has been recognized as one of the most accomplished and talented young professionals in the real estate industry.
+Christine is an Executive Managing Director at Jones Lang LaSalle.
+Prior to joining JLL, she was a Managing Director at Cushman & Wakefield.
+Christine has been recognized as one of the most accomplished and talented young professionals in the real estate industry.
 With a transaction volume that has exceeded 3.6 million square feet of leasing, she has generated over $47 million of revenue for her firm.
-In addition to her accomplishments as a Managing Director at Cushman & Wakefield, Christine is also a Founding Member of Chief, a private woman’s network headquartered in Tribeca.
+Christine is also a Founding Member of Chief, a private woman’s network headquartered in Tribeca.
 Chief was founded to support, connect, and unite the most powerful women in business.

 “I am so incredibly grateful for my time at RCS,” she said.
 “The experiences in the classrooms, on sports fields and even on the stage, are memories that I will never forget.
 My closest friends are from RCS, including my maid of honor!
 RCS taught me so many valuable lessons, both inside and outside of the classroom, but I think the most notable being around leadership – throughout my 12 years at RCS, there were so many opportunities to enter into leadership roles, culminating in ninth grade, where I was voted Blue Team captain.
 Throughout my years, RCS taught me so much about how to be an effective leader, setting the foundation for boarding school, college, and my professional career.”